Forest Fire Smoke and Your Health

 Who is most at risk?

-- People who are very active doing work or sports outside
+- People who are very active doing work or sports outside are also at higher risk of adverse health effects.

 How can I protect myself and minimize the health effects of fire smoke?